rdallman/goserver/README.md

 Now you'll need to make your own handler, hot shot.

-Make a `gopherHandler` with the appropriate parameters and serve up the file `gophers.html` (it's a thing) at `localhost:8080/views/gophers`.
+Make a `gopherHandler` in `server.go` with the appropriate parameters and serve up the file `gophers.html` (it's a thing) at `localhost:8080/views/gophers`.
 Make sure to add a `Title` attribute of type `string` to our `Page`, as well.
 Feel free to title this page whatever you want for now, "gophers" is plenty appropriate